LaiAnTan/CodeVenture/README.md

 # CodeVenture

-A webapp built to teach python programming.
+An application built to teach python programming.

 Created for Monash's FIT1056: Collaborative Development for Web Applications' Group Project.